 BACK TO PIT ROW

-After the hopeful, but ultimately disappointing launch of the bike at the Tour of Flanders when Fabian Cancellara crashed and broke his collarbone, Trek got a second (and much improved) opportunity to hype the "rear suspension" bike on stage one.
+After the hopeful, but ultimately disappointing launch of the bike at the Tour of Flanders when Fabian Cancellara crashed and broke his collarbone, Trek got a second (and much improved) opportunity to hype the “rear suspension” of their Domane on stage one.

 And speaking of Cancellara’s Tour record, the powerful Swiss rider has now worn the yellow jersey for 22 days in his career, equaling the marks of other Tour greats, including two-time winner Laurent Fignon of France, American triple champion Greg LeMond, and Dutchman Joop Zoetemelk.
 All of Cancellara’s prologue victories have been outside France.